 The main signs of FCE include a sudden onset of weakness on one side of the body (either one limb or both limbs on the same side).
 FCE is typically not painful, however, many dogs are anxious or may cry out in pain at first.
 Signs do not get worse after the first few hours.

 There are many other spinal cord conditions that can look similar to FCE, and some are treated very differently.
 Some get better on their own, while others may get worse without treatment.
 For this reason, it is very important to make an accurate diagnosis by doing tests.
-At SEVN, our veterinary neurologists in Miami and Boynton Beach have the technology and experience to accurately diagnose your pet.
+At SEVN, our veterinary neurologists in Miami, Boynton Beach and Jupiter have the technology and experience to accurately diagnose your pet.

 Diagnosing FCE in Dogs